Manila massacre: General Yamashita's role in the massacre

-Although Admiral Iwabuchi's marines had committed the atrocities and General Yamashita had earlier ordered him to evacuate Manila as he had, Yamashita was convicted as a war criminal for the Manila massacre.
+General Tomoyuki Yamashita was convicted as a war criminal for the Manila massacre, although Admiral Iwabuchi's marines had committed the atrocities and Yamashita had earlier ordered him to evacuate Manila.
 Iwabuchi himself committed suicide in the face of imminent defeat near the end of the Battle of Manila.
 Former war-crimes prosecutor and author Allan Ryan argues that there was no evidence that Yamashita committed crimes there, ordered others to do so, was in a position to prevent them, or even suspected they were about to happen.